alliander-opensource/rcdt_robotics/docs/content/getting_started.md

 ## Firewall

-It is recommend to enable your firewall in Ubuntu:
+It is recommended to enable your firewall in Ubuntu:

 ```bash
 sudo ufw enable